-- Responsibility of directors of animal facilities (e.g., director or director's designee in DLAH); directors or supervisors of operational units (e.g., necropsy laboratory); and research (PIs).
-To be enrolled are professional staff, technical staff, graduate students and/or student employees whose professional activities, work responsibilities, and/or graduate or postgraduate course of study involves contact with vertebrate animals to the extent of creating an increased risk of animal-related injury or illness. - Enrollment is initiated at the unit level and/or by PIs for current employees at the time of OHSP phase-in and for new employees at the time of hire.
+- Responsibility of directors of animal facilities (e.g., director or director's designee); directors or supervisors of operational units (e.g., necropsy laboratory); and research (PIs).
+To be enrolled are professional staff, technical staff, graduate students and/or student employees whose professional activities, work responsibilities, and/or graduate or postgraduate course of study involves contact with vertebrate animals - Enrollment is initiated at the unit level and/or by PIs for current employees at the time of OHSP phase-in and for new employees at the time of hire.
 Passing a pre-placement health evaluation may be a condition of employment for individuals with animal contact required as part of their job description.
-(For new hires, the job description should include a statement to the effect that employment may be contingent upon the results of a medical assessment conducted by the OHP).

-- Participants will be formally enrolled by completing a standard form (questionnaire History and Risk Assessment Survey) that addresses risk assessment and medical history pertaining to animal contact.
-Forms can be obtained from the hiring department/unit. - The forms are divided into parts I and II.
-The director, supervisor or PI will provide assistance as needed in filling out Part I and will sign Part I upon completion, attesting to accuracy of information regarding animal contact.
-The director, supervisor or PI will request that enrollees schedule an appointment with the OHP and that the enrollees provide to the OHP at the scheduled appointment their History and Risk Assessment Survey, with Parts I and II completed to the fullest extent possible. - The enrollee will schedule an appointment with the OHP for a medical evaluation and for receipt of other procedures and services based on the risk assessment and medical history (e.g. immunizations, assessment of physical conditioning).

-The OHP will notify the PI, director or supervisor in a timely manner when the medical evaluation and procedures have been completed.
-Indicated in the notification will be approval, non-approval, or accommodations required for the individual to work with the animal species specified in Part I of the questionnaire.

-• Records documenting status of entry medical evaluation and recommendations regarding surveillance recall schedules (e.g. annual reviews, rabies antibody titer, tetanus booster) will be prepared and maintained by the OHP.
+(For new hires, the job description should include a statement to the effect that employment may be contingent upon the results of a medical assessment conducted by the OHP). - Participants will be formally enrolled by their supervisor or PI and by completing the Animal Contact Review Form online that addresses risk assessment and medical history pertaining to animal contact. - Enrollees will schedule an appointment with the OHP for a medical evaluation and for receipt of other procedures and services based on the risk assessment and medical history (e.g., immunizations, assessment of physical conditioning). - The OHP will notify RMS in a timely manner when the medical evaluation and procedures have been completed.
+Indicated in the notification will be approval, non-approval, or accommodations required for the individual to work with the animal species specified in the questionnaire. - Records documenting status of entry medical evaluation and recommendations regarding surveillance recall schedules will be prepared and maintained by the OHP.
 The OHP will be responsible for notifying enrollees of medical follow-ups and surveillance recalls.
-The OHP will notify the PI, director or supervisor regarding the individual's participation or non-participation in the surveillance recall within one month after the enrollee had been notified of the recall.